 Gaze at the Towns Many Bridges –

 Since Cambridge grew from a small settlement that surrounded the first bridge over the river Cam, it’s no surprise that the town is now full of beautiful and unique bridges.
-Its most intricate is arguably the ‘bridge of sighs’ which is best seen from the river.
+Its most intricate is arguably the ‘bridge of sighs’ which was inspired by the bridge of the same name in Venice.
+It’s best seen from the river (another reason to book a punting tour) but you can also view the beautiful structure from a bridge opposite.
+Either way, it’s a must see during your 1 day in Cambridge.

 Wonder around Market Square –